laxuanlinh/thoughtmachine/vault_core.md

     - Account data store: each account is an object associated with resources that make up a bank account, including stakeholders, balances.
 Each account is an instance of a smart contract.
 - Postings are appended to the ledger and cannot be changed, the list of postings is the source of truth and is used to calculate the balances
 - There are 2 types of accounts: Internal and Customer account.
-- Internal accounts are not defined by Smart contracts and is used to allocate and track funds for the financial institution.
+- Internal accounts are not defined by Smart contracts and is used to allocate and track funds for the financial institutions.
 - Each customer account can be divided into multiple addresses, each address has its balance.
 The balance of each address is calculated by the postings made against that address.
 - The structure of addresses is dictated by the smart contract but can also be dynamically creatd when a posting is accepted (maybe a posting that doesn't belong to any existing addresses???)
 - The net balance of an address is calculated according to the type of the account: asset or liability.